balddotcat/posthtml/README.md

     	(posthtml-set list-element :class "CURRENT"))))
       each "ul li" "/uri-two")

-As  the element  provided  to each  function  is an  `esxml` parse-tree,  it  is  available   for  further  querying  and processing.
+As the element provided to each function is an `esxml` parse -tree,   it   is   available  for   further   querying   and processing.
 In  the following,  the `ul`  is updated  with a dynamically created  `CSS` class  name, to reflect  how many elements it contains.